-I am a freelance writer and journalist based in Mumbai.
-I write on culture, books, gender, mental health, and identity.
-I have experience editing copy, writing for B2B publications and web content.
+I'm a freelance writer and journalist based in Mumbai.
+I write on culture, books, gender, mental health and identity.
+I also have experience editing copy, writing for B2B publications and web content.

 Rethinking the hijab: COVID-19 made masks ubiquitous; will it also spur shift in assumptions about veiled faces?

 Clothes embody lifestyle.
 Your clothes speak about your lifestyle as they speak about your identity, how you see yourself and want to be seen in the world and by it.

 What does it feel like and what does it make one think, coming across in this way pieces from a stranger’s life, distractedly pressed between the pages of a book that may not have been revisited much any longer, and so given away?

 Ramzan in isolation doesn’t make the acts of fasting and worshiping difficult.
 Those are deeds deeply personal in nature.
 But what takes a hit is working for the greater good together.
 When you are looking to usher in change or fight the good fight, the support of a community only strengthens your resolve.

 Critics argue that sitcoms rarely depict reality as it is, functioning as a curated world of its own.
 But, if, like fans say, sitcoms can heal – what is it about them that leads to positive outcomes?

 For several people, wearing the hijab, covering up is a kind of negating of the self.
 When one talks about the modern Indian woman living in the city, a veiled Muslim woman is not the first thing that comes to mind.

 In most places, people welcome Ramzan by hanging lanterns on their windows or lighting up the streets.
 But in Mumbai’s Byculla, or at least its Muslim-dominated neighbourhoold, we welcome Ramzan by fishing for a battered old pair of badminton racquets.